Saboten758/Retro-Pulse/README.md

 # Sensors

-Well, I was trying out react-native-sensors and a bunch of other libraries, for getting the sensor data from my phone.
+Well, I was trying out react-native-sensors and a bunch of other libraries, for getting the real-time (kinda...) sensor data from my phone.
 This repository contains an app built with React Native.

 ## Table of Contents